Hybrid Events Simplified: A Step-by-Step Guide

 If you have received donation prizes for your charity raffle, remember to thank them for their generosity.
 See our sample thank you letter for raffle prize donations.
 Remember, if your raffle sponsors are happy with the results, they will likely want to sponsor another fundraising campaign.
 This is a great opportunity to form strong links to local businesses and maximize your charitable donations and outreach.

 For large donors and event sponsors, be sure to make personal calls and messages.
-Maybe send a little thank you gift basket or a customized product, highlighting your charity, to show your appreciation.
+Consider sending a small thank-you gift basket or a customized product to show your appreciation.
 Ensure that their logos and names are clearly visible on any social media or communication platform so that even after your hybrid fundraiser, you are publicly recognizing their support.

 STEP 10: Debrief and Analyze Feedback And Data

 Following up with sponsors after the event is vital.
-Share facts and figures such as event attendance, money raised, traffic to your charity website, media coverage, etc.
+Share facts and figures, such as event attendance, money raised, website traffic, and media coverage.

-Financial tracking is imperative for reaching fundraising goals and managing a fundraising event.
-DoJiggy’s reports give you the data you need to do this.
-Donor data can be exported to your CRM or integrated directly with ActiveCampaign.
+Financial tracking is essential for achieving fundraising goals and effectively managing a fundraising event.
+DoJiggy’s reports provide you with the data you need to accomplish this.
+Donor data can be exported to your CRM or integrated directly to other platforms with Zapier.

 When preparing your debriefs and data analysis, consider these four main questions:

-4. Which component (virtual or in-person) was more successful considering fundraising and participation performance?
+- Which component (virtual or in-person) was more successful, considering fundraising and participation performance?

-If it is your first hybrid fundraiser, be sure to collect all information, data and analysis when it’s fresh in your mind.
-Amongst the hustle and bustle of your event, important data can be lost or forgotten, so record it when it happens.
+Be sure to collect all information and analysis while it’s still fresh in mind.
+Important data can be lost or forgotten, so record it as soon as it happens or immediately after the event.

 Examples of Hybrid Fundraising Events